slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 The Builder Path matters.
 But it is most effective when built on top of the other two paths. **Theory provides the mental models; usage provides the insight; building provides the leverage.** When those foundations are in place, you build with intent, not hype — creating systems that genuinely improve workflows rather than adding more noise to an already crowded ecosystem.

 ## Who is actually teaching us about AI?

+It’s worth pausing to ask a deceptively simple question: who is shaping the way we learn AI?
+The answer explains why the User Path — the one most employers quietly depend on — remains consistently overshadowed by the Builder’s path.

+Right now, two groups dominate the conversation.

+First, the **long-established ML community**.
+These are researchers and engineers who understood neural networks long before transformers became mainstream.
+They know the maths, the training dynamics, the tooling ecosystem.
+Naturally, they frame AI through a builder’s lens: here’s how the model works, here’s how to construct systems around it, here’s how to train or fine-tune something new.
+Their perspective is invaluable — but it also biases the educational material towards creation over application.

+Second, **the early LLM adopters — the programmers who dove in after ChatGPT launched**.
+I’m part of this group.
+People who got curious, poked at the models, strengthened their theoretical footing, and experimented with agents and automation.
+Many of them became internal champions in their companies: demonstrating planning prompts, repository-wide refactors, research workflows, and all the tricks that make LLMs feel like leverage instead of novelty.
+Even here, though, the gravitational pull is similar.
+With enough tinkering, it’s easy to drift towards building wrappers, tools, or servers — **because it is easier than solving real business problems.**

+_I've been guilty of this myself, but don't tell anyone._

+Together, these groups produce most of today’s books, blog posts, courses, and talks.
+Because both groups lean — for different reasons — towards system construction, the User Path is rarely given the attention it deserves.

+That imbalance matters.
+Most organisations don’t need every employee to write an agent framework or implement an MCP server. **They need people who can turn existing AI tools into real, business outcomes.** People who can plan a workflow, break work into structured steps, validate output, and consistently deliver value with the tools that already exist.

+Yet this is precisely the skill set that receives the least structured teaching.

+The irony is hard to miss:
+the most broadly useful path is the one least represented in the public learning ecosystem.

+The result is predictable.
+Many professionals assume they must become builders to be “doing AI properly,” when in reality the highest-leverage skill — the one that compounds fastest and benefits the most roles — is becoming a skilled, intentional User.
+Someone who understands the system well enough to collaborate with it, guide it, and extract consistent value without needing to reinvent its infrastructure.

+If the Student Path gives you mental models, and the Builder Path gives you tools, **the User Path is where those investments actually pay off** — quietly, repeatedly, in the day-to-day work that organisations rely on.

+## Books